The main symptoms are sudden onset of

 - Do not share towels, and quickly machine-wash any towels used by ill family members.

-- Wash any soiled bedding as soon as possible on a "hot cycle".
+- Wash any soiled bedding as soon as possible.

-- Soiled carpets should be cleaned with detergent and hot water, if possible.
+- Soiled carpets should be cleaned with detergent and water, if possible.